pivot-access-ltd/bma-offline-docs/src/try-out-the-maas-cli-5236.md

 ```
 </details>

-Okay, that's a lot of information, but it looks like we have a bunch of 18.04 images downloaded and synched.
+Okay, that's a lot of information, but it looks like we have a bunch of 18.04 images downloaded and synced.
 Depending on what version of MAAS you're using, your list could be a lot different, and that doesn't matter here.

 <a href="#heading--Try-getting-a-more-compact-image-list"><h3 id="heading--Try-getting-a-more-compact-image-list">Try getting a more compact image list</h3></a>